 - If the shareholder/ employee has another W-2 and now the shareholder’s total wages are over the social security maximum, then the Federal Government is not getting the extra employee portion of the Social Security over the maximum.

 In sum, report income on the correct form.
-If you’ve been reporting shareholder-employee income on a 1099, take a careful look at your practice and make a belated New Years Resolution to file the correct form going forward.
+If you’ve been reporting shareholder-employee income on 1099, take a careful look at your practice and make a New Year’s Resolution to file the correct form going forward.